What's True About The Myth About Squarespace SEO: A Review

 To summarize the issues, the Author field does not get marked up in Schema in a way Google recognizes, so you'll need to use Google's Data Highlighter or add Schema yourself to get complete Schema for your blog posts.
 Also, you need to avoid entering anything into Business Information in Settings in the Home Editor if you are not a business, as that will get you unwanted Local Business Schema markup, even if you delete it later.

-An additional issue I became aware of more recently is that event schema is inexplicably missing start date and location data.
+An additional issue I became aware of more recently is that Event schema is inexplicably missing start date and location, which are obviously crucial to any event markup.

 Squarespace will hopefully rectify these problems in the future.
 Until then, adding additional Schema markup to your Squarespace sites may be a good idea.